Boosting quantum efficiency by reducing complexity

+As an exemplary case, we compute the SFF for $N = 8$, as reported in Fig. \ref{fig: SFF}.
+Evidently, the fully connected case $p=1$ (solid blue line) displays the expected dip–ramp– plateau structure characteristic of quantum chaotical systems, with the plateau arising from universal long-range spectral correlations.
+As the sparsity increases (i.e. as $p$ decreases), we observe a suppression of the ramp and a lifting of the plateau.
+This effect becomes more pronounced for lower values of the sparsity parameter, such as $p=0.02$ for $N=8$ as displayed in Fig. \ref{fig: SFF} (green dashed-dotted line).
+Technically speaking, the SFF in Fig. \ref{fig: SFF} is computed in the high-temperature limit, but the quantum chaotical features encoded in the energy spectrum are expected to persist across the whole temperature range \cite{sonner-2017,saad-2019,preskill-2024}

-Now, in order to characterize the charging dynamics and its efficiency, an initial insight can be gained by looking at how energy levels are populated throught the protocol (i.e. for $t \in [0, \tau_c]$).
+\paragraph{Population dynamics.} In order to characterize the charging dynamics and its efficiency, an initial insight can be gained by looking at how energy levels are populated through the protocol (i.e. for $t \in [0, \tau_c]$).
 This is indeed provided by the overlap